de-Boer-Lab/GIL/README.md

 `Primers` contains TSV files of the indexing primers for each plate generated.
 They are arranged identically to the index TSV files but contain the entire primer sequence, not just the index.

-`Sample_Sheets` contains two CSV files for each plate generated, which can be used for sample demultiplexing.
-Because different sequencers read the i5 index in different directions, two different sample sheets are required for each plate, named "forward" or "reverse".
-The forward file is used for sequencers that read the i5 index in the same direction as it appears in the primer, while the reverse file is used for sequencers that read the reverse complement of the i5 index sequence as it appears in the primer.
+`Sample_Sheets` contains a CSV file for each plate generated which provides the index sequences in each well for sample demultiplexing.
+Because different sequencers read the i5 index in different directions, there are two columns for the i5 index sequence.
+The first column is for the "forward strand workflow", where the index read by the sequencer matches the 5'-3' sequence of the index present in the adapter primer.
+The second column is for the "reverse strand workflow", which reads the reverse complement of the sequence present in the adapter primer.

+The top of the sample sheet explains which i5 column to use for different Illumina instruments.
+If you do not already have an Illumina sample sheet template, templates for v1 and v2 sample sheets can be found in the `templates` directory.
+Paste the i7 and i5 index columns for your samples into the index and index2 columns in the data section, respectively.

 # Unique vs Combinatorial Dual Indexes